Overview of the Community First Choice Program

 Financial Criteria: Income, Assets & Home Ownership

-In Maryland, there is a minimum income allowance, set at $2,177.50 / month (effective July 2021 – June 2022).
-This is intended to bring a non-applicant spouse’s monthly income up to this amount.
-There is also a maximum income allowance, which is $3,259.50 / month (effective January 2021 – December 2021), and is dependent on the non-applicant spouse’s shelter and utility costs.
+In Maryland, there is a minimum income allowance, set at $2,288.75 / month (effective July 2022 – June 2023).
+This allows an applicant spouse to supplement their non-applicant spouse’s monthly income, bringing their income up to this amount.
+There is also a maximum income allowance, which is $3,435 / month (effective January 2022 – December 2022).
+While this potentially allows a non-applicant spouse a higher income allowance, any additional amount above the minimum income allowance is dependent on one’s shelter and utility costs.
+A spousal income allowance, however, can never push a non-applicant’s total monthly income over $3,435.
 This monthly maintenance needs allowance is intended to ensure the non-applicant spouse does not become impoverished.

 Some assets are not counted towards Medicaid’s asset limit.
 These generally include an applicant’s primary home, household furnishings and appliances, personal effects, and a vehicle.